 I bought a pressure transducer which measures up to 6000psi.
 The plan is (was?) to fit this to my bottle jack which I reckoned produced about 6000psi at its working limit.

-I have since (coincidentally) seen a post on Reddit which led me down the rabbit hole of hydraulic fluid injuries.
+I have since (coincidentally) seen a post on Reddit that led me down the rabbit hole of hydraulic fluid injuries.
 These are caused by very high-pressure fluid jets from failures of hydraulically-powered machinery.
 They cause incisions, in the first instance, and cell necrosis afterwards as the oil blocks up all the blood vessels and gangrene ensues.

 I am not going to post photos here: they are gross.
 Google hydraulic fluid injuries or look at this report from the UK Health & Safety Executive.
 The report’s upper limit is 100bar (1450psi).
 The results are not at all pretty.